artur1993/b2bvUoP_kalkulator/README.md

 - **Comprehensive Visualizations**:
   - A grouped bar chart to compare the total annual value of UoP, standard B2B, and B2B with benefits.
   - A pie chart showing the distribution of your B2B revenue (net income, taxes, ZUS, etc.).
-- **Export Results**: Export the detailed comparison to PDF or Excel for your records.
+- **Export Results**: Export the detailed comparison to Excel or a professional PDF report.
+- **Internationalized PDF Reports**: The generated PDF report is fully translated into the language selected in the UI (English or Polish).
+- **Transparent Methodology**: The PDF report includes a dedicated "How we calculated it?" section that breaks down the key steps of the calculation for both B2B and UoP, ensuring full transparency.
 - **Break-Even Analysis**: Automatically calculates the minimum B2B invoice amount required to match the total value of an employment contract.
+- **Flexible Break-Even Analysis**: Choose to calculate either the B2B invoice amount needed to match a UoP contract, or the UoP gross salary needed to match a B2B contract.

 ## Installation